|

 Aloe 'Pink Blush' - This small clumping aloe grows to 1 foot tall by 8-12 inches wide with textured, dark green and light green leaves with raised pink ridges and orange flowers.
 Plant in full sun to light shade in a well-drained soil.
 Irrigate occasionally to regularly.
 We only began growing this new Kelly Griffin hybrid in 2007 so we are not able to describe the typical bloom period or drought and frost tolerance information.
 The plant is being marketed nationwide by Proven Winners and is only recommended for year-round outdoor growing in USDA Zone 10; otherwise it is being treated as an indoor plant or a summer annual.
 The image of this plant on our web page is from Proven Winners.

-This information about Aloe 'Pink Blush' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Pink Blush' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |